abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/docs/ec2-architecture.md

 ---

-## Why I Moved to Kubernetes
+# Why I Built a Kubernetes Version

-After successfully running the platform on EC2, I started noticing some limitations.

-Managing containers manually became harder as the project grew, scaling required additional infrastructure work, and service management wasn't as flexible as I wanted.
+While the EC2 implementation successfully met the project requirements, managing containers manually became more difficult as the platform evolved.

-To address these challenges, I rebuilt the platform using:
+To improve scalability, automation, observability, and infrastructure management, I redesigned the platform using:

 - Terraform
 - Amazon EKS